 How VegaFusion Works

-VegaFusion does not (yet) provide full coverage of all of Vega’s transforms and all of the features of the Vega expression language.
-The planner uses information about which transforms and expression functions are supported to make decisions about which parts of the original vega specification can be included in the resulting server specification.
+VegaFusion does not (yet) provide full coverage of all of Vega’s transforms and all the features of the Vega expression language.
+The planner uses information about which transforms and expression functions are supported to make decisions about which parts of the original Vega specification can be included in the resulting server specification.
 The advantage of this approach is that VegaFusion can accept any Vega specification, and as more support is added over time, more of the input specification will be eligible for inclusion in the server specification.